 Table of Contents

-Quarantine refers to all the measures taken to minimise the risk of infectious diseases caused by viruses, bacteria or other micro-organisms entering and establishing in Australia, potentially harming the Australian population, our food security and economy.
+Biosecurity refers to all the measures taken to minimise the risk of infectious diseases caused by viruses, bacteria or other micro-organisms entering and establishing in Australia, potentially harming the Australian population, our food security and economy.

-Common quarantine measures are:
+Common biosecurity measures are:

 - Fact Sheet: Reporting an illness or death - Important quarantine information for crew of international ships and aircraft.

-- Agriculture Biosecurity officers meeting very ill travellers on incoming aircrafts and ships to determine if they are carrying a serious infectious disease.
+- Agriculture Biosecurity Officers meeting very ill travellers on incoming aircrafts and ships to determine if they are carrying a serious infectious disease.
 This allows people to be referred for immediate medical attention if they are carrying a particularly serious disease such as Yellow Fever.